nlpsandbox/date-annotator-example/README.md

   this repository (`develop`).
 - The tags `latest`, `x`, `x.y`, `x.y.z` are created when the GitHub release `x.y.z` is created.
-- The tag `nighlty` is created every night everyday at 10am UTC.
+- The tag `nightly` is created every night everyday at 10am UTC.

 ### Creating a new Date Annotator from scratch